 When you have a court date, it's normal to be nervous and wonder what is the appropriate way to act and what you should wear.
 Whether you are the defendant, the plaintiff, or a witness, your appearance, dress, and actions can affect how the court sees you and how successful you are in presenting your case.

 If you think your attitude or appearance doesn't matter, consider that they may cause you to be cited for contempt of court.
-Take this case of a Florida teenager who was given a contempt citation for her attitude after she showed a Miami judge her middle finger.
+Take the case of a Florida teenager who was given a contempt citation for her attitude after she showed a Miami judge her middle finger.
 As reported by NBC Miami, Soto turned her attitude around after spending five days in custody, realizing she had a drug addiction problem, and apologized to the court.
 When she returned to the court, she was applauded for her change in attitude and appearance.

 Respect for the Court